 So, it’s that time again where summer is on the horizon.
 Which means shorts, tanks, and the dreaded swimsuit.
 If you clicked on this you are one step closer to not hating those three words as much.
-There is almost too much information out there to achieving your health goals.
-So much so, that creating a health binder, that is personalized to you, is the perfect go to for your favorite work outs and meals.
+There is almost too much information out there to achieve your health goals.
+So much so, that creating a health binder, that is personalized to you, is the perfect go-to for your favorite workouts and meals.

 Starting with a fitness routine and diet change has to go beyond a thought, beyond a grocery store run and beyond your first workout.
 A fitness binder will give you a place to track your goals and a way to start your new habit.
 Whether you’re just getting summer bod ready or you’ve been at it for a while now these 3 organizational tricks are sure to help in your fitness goals.